 5. It's too salesy or pushy

 “Company X produces the BEST products with SUPERIOR customer service at a PRICE YOU CAN’T BEAT!
 CALL US TODAY FOR A QUOTE!

 Sound familiar?
 We’ve all seen those websites that capitalize every other word and end every single sentence with an exclamation point.
 The ones stuffed with enough sales pitch copy to make any used car salesman proud.

 Your visitors are already on your website – don’t scare them away!
 Gently guide them through the sales funnel, rather than screaming “buy now!”
 Remember point #3 above: they don’t care about you.
 They care about what you can do for them.

 Make yourself useful to your clients and let your expertise and responsiveness to their needs do the selling.

-6. Not doing any SEO, content marketing, inbound marketing, or social media
+6. Not doing any SEO marketing, content marketing, inbound marketing, or social media

 Your website isn’t just about, “build it and they will come.”
 You need to actively promote your website to bring in more traffic.
 If your traffic isn’t increasing, then why would your leads?

 There are a ton of ways that you can drive more traffic to your website, beyond paid advertising.
 Optimize your website for search or hire an SEO company to gain more organic traffic.
 Promote your content on relevant industry sites and social media platforms to earn more referral traffic.
 Fix your business directory listings so that local searchers can find your business.